okeshawarz/prospectus/keshawarz_prospectus_v2.md

 and housing policy.

-The discipline of economics has been going through something of its own "spatial turn", lagging somewhat embarassingly behind most of the other social sciences.
+The discipline of economics has been going through something of its own "spatial turn", lagging somewhat embarrassingly behind most of the other social sciences.
 It has become increasingly obvious that heterogeneity of outcomes across space, as well as time, is a persistent feature of economic phenomena.